Shahab-hub6/Netflix-clone/README.md

 # Netflix-clone
-it is a Netflix clone using HTML and CSS
+It is a Netflix clone using HTML and CSS